Sbgodin/HtmGem/README.md

 # HtmGem

-HtmGem is Php program whose goal is to make Gemini files reachable through HTTP.
+HtmGem makes your **Gemini** pages reachable on the web.
 It can be used on a shared host.

 You can see a demo on the main page of HtmGem: